deephaven/deephaven-core/demo/web/src/main/notebooks/07 Data Replay.md

 result_replayer.start()
 ```

-After running this code, we can see the `replayed_result` table updating in "real-time" with our historical data.
-Since each of our time stamps are one second apart, the table updates with a new row every second.
+After running this code, the `replayed_result` table begins updating in "real-time" with our historical data.
+Since each of our timestamps are one second apart, the table updates with a new row every second.
 This gives us an exact replication of how our initial table would have been populated in real-time.

-Since this table is updating in real-time, we can apply the same real-time operations to this table as we would to any real-time data.
+Since this table is updating in real-time, we can apply the same table operations to this table as we would to any ticking data.

 ```
 from deephaven.TableManipulation import Replayer